Greener Cattle Initiative Awards

 Why Focus on Hydrogen?

 During the fermentation process, hydrogen produced in the rumen is used to convert carbon dioxide into methane.
-The research team believes if methane production is reduced, hydrogen will accumulate and inhibit glycolysis, the important fermentation process that generates energy for the animal from food.
-Therefore, scientists are investigating alternative ways to utilize this excess hydrogen that will benefit cattle growth or production when methane production is inhibited.
-They believe these benefits will provide the economic incentive necessary for widescale, commercial adoption of methane reduction strategies.
+The research team believes if methane production is reduced, hydrogen will accumulate and inhibit glycolysis, the important fermentation process that generates energy for the animal.
+Therefore, scientists are investigating alternative ways to use this excess hydrogen to benefit cattle growth or production when methane production is inhibited.
+They believe these benefits can provide the economic incentive necessary for widescale, commercial adoption of methane reduction strategies.

 The team’s research strategy combines bioreactor studies in the lab with whole animal studies of beef and dairy cattle to investigate hydrogen production and its utilization within the rumen system.
-By examining rumen microbial communities from high and low emitting phenotype cattle on both high and low forage diets, they aim to uncover how dietary adjustments with promising inhibitor compounds impact fermentation in the rumen and on animal performance.
+By examining rumen microbial communities from high- and low-emitting phenotype cattle on both high- and low-forage diets, they aim to uncover how dietary adjustments with promising inhibitor compounds impact fermentation in the rumen and animal performance.

-Since beef and dairy cattle consume different diets, the scientists hypothesize they will need to adjust methane inhibitor methodology to develop recommendations for both types of cattle that are effective, yet don’t hinder production.
+Since beef and dairy cattle consume different diets, the scientists hypothesize they will need to adjust methane inhibitor methodology to develop recommendations for both types of cattle that are effective yet do not hinder production.

 Naturally occurring hydrogen and carbon dioxide within the rumen are used to produce methane.
 If you inhibit the formation of methane, what happens to all the hydrogen in the system?
 What we would like to be able to do is redirect that hydrogen from being a waste of energy to something productive.